-- National kickoff workshop in July 2017, well-attended by representatives from government stakeholders, private sectors/ business associations and representative of communities/ NGOs.
+- July 2017: National kickoff workshop, well-attended by representatives from government stakeholders, private sectors/ business associations and representative of communities/ NGOs.

 - Submission of a proposal for collaboration with Go-Food and Go-Mart (mobile APPs for online delivery) to develop new categories on ‘Green Shopping’ in the APPs.